 This type of training is invaluable, as it can lead to a position at your place right after graduation.
-Additionally, you could have a reference which could be an excellent addition to your resume before you even leave school.
+Additionally, you could have a reference that could be an excellent addition to your resume before you even leave school.

 Learn to Earn

 You can start earning right out of graduation.
-You will have all the skills and hands-on training when you enter the job market and will already have some contacts.
+You will have all the skills and hands-on training when you enter the job market and already have some contacts.

 All Learning is Great

-Vocational education is education and getting out in the world and the workforce to put it to use is really what matters.
+Vocational education is education, and getting out in the world and the workforce to put it to use is really what matters.
 It’s the whole point of going to higher education, to better your future.
-In fact, check out any classroom in a technical school and you will find students there with a degree who realized they also need practical training, as well.
+In fact, check out any classroom in a technical school, and you will find students there with a degree who realized they also need practical training, as well.
 Some students seek their four-year degree after trade school training too.